wdimmy/DatalogMTL_Practical_Reasoning/README.md

 --------------------------------------------------------------------------------

 ##### 3.5 Experiment 5 (Figure 4 in Our Paper)
-**An Example**.
-You can change the dataset and the program (see datasets/fig4 and programs/fig4).
+**An Example Command is as Follows**.
+You can change the dataset and the program paths (see datasets/fig4 and programs/fig4).

 ```shell
  python run_1.py --datapath datasets/fig4/lubm_100000 --rulepath programs/fig4/lubm_p1.txt
 ```

-The related codes for the query rewriting method are put in **Query_Rewriting** folder.
+The code related to the query rewriting method can be found in the **Query_Rewriting** folder.

 --------------------------------------------------------------------------------